JulsOSpel/22tango/README.md

 ## Functionality

-The bot logs meeting times, durations, and members (along with how much time each member spent in the meeting.)
+The bot can log meeting times, durations, and members (along with how much time each member spent in the meeting.)

 Meetings with only one member or which last less than 2 minutes will not be logged by default.

-The bot will output to the "meeting-logs" text channel if one is located within the server where a meeting took place.
-Other channel names may also be used, eg. "voice-logs" or "meetings".
+The bot will output meeting logs to a configured meeting logs text channel within the server.
+To create this channel, make a text channel named "mm-logmeet".
+It should be renamed by the bot to "meeting-logs" if all goes well.

-The bot will generate personal voice channels when a user joins a generator channel.
-To create a generator channel, make a voice channel named "Join/Click to Create Channel/Room/Meeting".
+The bot will generate personal voice channels when users join a generator channel.
 It is not compatible with other bots which offer this functionality.

+To create a generator channel, create a voice channel called "mm-gen".
+It will be renamed by the bot to "Join to Create a Channel" if successful.

 Send `ml!help` to see an informational panel.